Nicolas-Sieb/GlobalMart/README.md

 Total Estimated Annual Profit Opportunity: $416K+ (29.5% improvement)

-## Assumptions and Caveats

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:

-* **Historical Data Only:** Analysis covers 2012-2015 period.
-Current market conditions, competition, and customer behavior may have changed since this timeframe.
-* **Margin Calculations:** Profit margins calculated from sales and profit figures in database.
-Does not account for full cost accounting (overhead allocation, marketing spend, customer acquisition costs).
-* **Unprofitable Order Analysis:** Root cause analysis for 24.5% unprofitable orders requires additional data on discount policies, shipping contracts, and order-level cost allocation not available in current dataset.
-* **Market Comparisons:** Regional performance differences may reflect local economic conditions, competitive landscapes, and operational maturity not captured in transaction data alone.
-* **Seasonality Patterns:** Q4 seasonality based on 4-year historical pattern.
-Future patterns may shift based on market evolution, competitive actions, or consumer behavior changes.

----
 ## License

 This project is available under the MIT License.
 GlobalMart is a fictional company created for portfolio demonstration purposes.